 - Reset Windows 10 and check your hardware

-- Press Windows Key + X on your keyboard to open Power User Menu.
+- Press Windows Key + X on your keyboard to open Power User Menu. update driver.
 Select Device Manager from the list.

-- When Device Manager opens locate the driver you wish to update, right click it and choose Update Driver Software.
+- When Device Manager opens locate the driver you wish to update, right-click it and choose Update driver.